-Traditionally, prion diseases are thought to be passed from parent to child, with the offspring having a 50/50 chance of getting the disease.
+Traditionally, hereditary prion diseases were thought to be passed from parent to child, with the offspring having a 50/50 chance of getting the disease.

-But wait… the science here has gotten a little more interesting on this topic since the advent of cheap genetic testing.
+But wait… the science here has gotten a little more interesting on this topic since the advent of inexpensive genetic testing.

-A 2016 study that looked at the number of individuals who carried a PRNP mutation in two different data sets.
-One data set had 60,000 people and the other was 500,000+ people from 23andMe.
-So a pretty large and varied population to look at.
+A 2016 study examined the number of individuals who carried a PRNP mutation in two different data sets.
+One data set had 60,000 people, and the other was 500,000+ people from 23andMe.
 The study investigated the number of PRNP pathogenic mutations carried in the populations.
 One big part of this was to see how penetrance for a disease carries out in a population.
-Diseases that are Mendelian inherited (referring to Mendel and his peas) indicated that either one or two copies of the mutation cause the disease.
-Over the past forty years or so, a lot of the Mendelian disease mutations have been elucidated.
-An example is cystic fibrosis, which requires two copies of a CTFR gene mutation.
-Or, back to the topic at hand, prion disease which only takes one copy of the mutation.
+Inherited mutations in the PRNP gene were always thought to cause prion diseases.

-So why are some people carrying the mutation that is supposed to cause CJD, yet they don’t seem to have the disease?
+The study results showed that prion mutations were about 30 times more common in the genetic data than expected.[ref]
+So why do some people carry the mutation that supposedly causes CJD, yet don’t seem to have the disease?
 That is one question researchers are still trying to answer.

-Another question also floating around is whether other neurodegenerative diseases are really a type of prion disease.
+Another question researchers raise is whether other neurodegenerative diseases are a type of prion disease.

 For the past few years, researchers have been bringing together the idea that Alzheimer’s and Parkinson’s are prion-like diseases.

-A 2015 article in the journal Science highlighted and explained the overlap between prion disease and common neurogenerative disease.[ref]
-(Unfortunately, the article is behind a paywall so I can’t link to the full study.)
+A 2015 article in the journal Science highlighted and explained the overlap between prion disease and common neurogenerative diseases.[ref]

-One big difference, though, is that Alzheimer’s and Parkinson’s diseases are not considered to be transmissible or contagious, although some animal studies question this.
-Infectious sources of CJD (e.g. eating cow brains infected with mad cow) show that it can be passed from one source to another, although not everyone who eats infected meat (cow, deer, etc) gets the disease.
-And this infectiousness is a hallmark of prion diseases.
+However, one big difference is that Alzheimer’s and Parkinson’s diseases are not considered transmissible or contagious, although some animal studies question this.
+Infectious sources of CJD (e.g., eating cow brains infected with mad cow disease) show that it can pass from one source to another.
+However, not everyone who eats infected meat (cow, deer, etc.) gets the disease.
+Infectiousness is considered a hallmark of prion diseases.